Anudeep2924/DOC2MOCK/README.md

-# Doc2Mock Project
+# DOC2MOCK

-Doc2Mock is a web application built using the MERN stack that converts PDF, DOC, and image files into online multiple-choice quizzes (MCQs).
+DOc2MOCK is a web application built using the MERN stack that converts PDF, DOC, and image files into online multiple-choice quizzes (MCQs).
 It provides a seamless solution for teachers to create quizzes and for students to attempt them through a generated quiz interface.

 ## Features